burnsba/HidDisplay/HidDisplay.SkinModel/readme.md

 ### inputHandler.item.uiSettings

 Each `inputHandler.item` has settings to explain what the `uiType` should look like.
 Specific attributes depend on the `uiType`.

+Regardless of type, most `uiSettings` attributes should be optional, and should fallback to sane values if not supplied.

 ### inputHandler.item.uiSettings.toggleButton